 Fun facts about the Interislander Ferry

 Recognised as one of the world’s most beautiful ferry journeys, the Interislander has been helping Kiwis and tourists get between Wellington and Picton for over 50 years.
 It hasn’t all being plain sailing, but it’s cemented its place in New Zealand history and is still going strong today.
-Here’s a few fun facts about the Interislander you might not know:
+Here are a few fun facts about the Interislander you might not know:

-- Between our three ferries we’ve done nearly 300,000 trips, carrying over 40 million passengers.
+- Between our three ferries, we’ve done nearly 300,000 trips, carrying over 40 million passengers.

 - Each year, the Interislander makes 4,500 trips and carries 785,000 passengers, 52,000 rail wagons, 21,000 trucks and 210,000 cars.